-These skills are crucial for working in occupational therapy, which is why if you’re thinking about sociology, the degree will be a good fit as an occupational therapist.
+These skills are crucial for working in occupational therapy, which is why if you’re thinking about sociology, this degree will be a good fit as an occupational therapist.

-The great thing about occupational therapy programs is that they are graduate programs.
-If these degrees aren’t that interesting to you, major in whatever you’re passionate about!
-As long as you’ve completed the necessary pre-requisite courses and other application requirements, you can still be an OT!
+The great thing about occupational therapy programs is that they are post-bachelor graduate programs.
+If the above mentioned degrees aren’t that interesting to you (or what you’re currently majoring in), no problem!
+You can major in whatever you’re passionate about.

-Whatever you choose, if at the end of the day you know that you truly want to be an occupational therapist, OT schools really aren’t as concerned about what degree you chose.
-They care most about whether your application is strong and you are able to prove that you’re passionate about being an OT.
+Whatever you choose, if at the end of the day you know that you truly want to be an occupational therapist, OT schools really aren’t as concerned about what degree you chose before becoming an OT.
+They care most about whether your application is strong and that you are able to prove that you’re passionate about being an OT.

-As an example, one of my good friends is an occupational therapist working in a level I trauma hospital who got her Bachelor’s in Journalism, which shows that it is possible to major in whatever you’re interested in.
+As an example, one of my good friends is an occupational therapist working in a Level I trauma hospital who got her Bachelor’s in Journalism, which shows that it is definitely possible and common to major in whatever you’re interested in.

 What about the “Pre-Occupational Therapy” or “Occupational Sciences” option?

-I decided against adding this as an option.
-If you haven’t already started this type of program, consider that it may limit students who do not end up going into OT after graduating.
+After initially considering adding this, I decided against adding it as an option.
+If you haven’t already started this type of program, consider that it may limit students who do not get into any OT grad program after graduating.

-Since getting into occupational therapy master’s programs is so competitive, I recommend a different Bachelor’s degree for other options that you can use for after you graduate (just in case).
+Since getting into occupational therapy Master’s and Doctorate programs is so competitive, I recommend a different Bachelor’s degree for other options that you can use for after you graduate (just in case).

-If your program is a combined Bachelor’s/Master’s in Occupational Therapy, this is a different case as you will be guaranteed to become an OT with the Master’s included.
-If this is the case, then I would recommend such a program.
+If your program is a combined Bachelor’s/Master’s or Doctorate in Occupational Therapy, this is a different case as you will be guaranteed to become an OT with the graduate courses included in the program.
+If this is the case, then I would recommend this type of program.